Jamie-S2000/blackjack/README.md

 - Deck
     - The deck variable holds all the cards for each round
 - Hands
-    - The hands variable holds both the dealer and player hands.
+    - The hands variable holds both the dealer's and user's hands.
     - It is made as a dictionary to hold them both together, with the key being the user/dealer, and the value being a list of their cards.
 - Scores
     - The scores are also held in a dictionary together.
-    - The keys are the user/dealer again and the value is the amount of wins.
+    - The keys are the user/dealer again and the value is the number of wins.

 - __build_deck__
-- The deck and deck build function build a 52 card deck of 4 suites with 9 value cards and 4 picture cards.
+- The deck and deck build function build a 52-card deck of 4 suites with 9 value cards and 4 picture cards.
-- Each card in represented as a tuple.
+- Each card is represented as a tuple.
 - It is cleared and remade after each round of the game is played.
-- It uses unicode characters for the suites to add some visualisation to the game.
+- It uses Unicode characters for the suites to add some visualisation to the game.

 - __draw_card__
 - This function takes a card from the deck, removes it from the deck and returns the value of the card.

 -__start_game__
 This function has two parts to it.
-One half of the function only runs if it is the first time the game has been played.
+One-half of the function only runs if it is the first time the game has been played.
 This shows:
 - A Title made of playing cards.
 - The rules.
 - A start game input.
-The second half runs each time a round started:
+The second half runs each time a round starts:
-- It clears the deck, the users hand and the dealers hand.
+- It clears the deck, the user's hand and the dealer's hand.
 - It rebuilds the deck so it has 52 cards again.
 - It runs the deal function for the dealer and user.